Computer Science Foundations

 AI and Machine Learning at the university level

 Machine learning applies statistical models to data.
 AI and ML courses split into 8 named topic areas: supervised learning (regression and classification), unsupervised learning (clustering and dimensionality reduction), neural networks (feedforward, convolutional, recurrent, transformer), training dynamics (gradient descent, momentum, Adam, learning rate schedules), regularization (L1, L2, dropout, batch norm), evaluation (cross-validation, ROC, AUC, F1, calibration), pipeline engineering (preprocessing, feature engineering, hyperparameter search), and reinforcement learning (Q-learning, policy gradient, actor-critic).
-Stanford CS229, CS231N (Computer Vision), CS224N (NLP), MIT 6.036 and 6.S191, Berkeley CS189 and CS285, CMU 10-301 and 10-701 cover these in 13 to 15 weeks with Bishop, Goodfellow-Bengio-Courville, or Murphy as the textbook and PyTorch as the dominant framework.
+Intro ML, computer vision, NLP, deep learning, and reinforcement learning courses cover these in 13 to 15 weeks with Bishop, Goodfellow-Bengio-Courville, or Murphy as the textbook and PyTorch as the dominant framework.

 The math (linear algebra, multivariate calculus, probability), the code (NumPy, pandas, scikit-learn, PyTorch, TensorFlow), and the pipeline tooling (preprocessing, train-test split, hyperparameter search, evaluation metrics) all compete for attention, and most students underestimate the engineering effort relative to the algorithm theory.
 The assessment landscape ranges from 50-50 (intro ML courses with balanced math and code) to 30-70 (advanced courses with paper-heavy theory and large final projects).
-CS229 problem sets demand hand-derived gradients before any code; CS231N assignments grade NumPy implementations of softmax and CNN layers from scratch before letting students touch PyTorch; CS224N final projects run for 4 weeks with HuggingFace transformers and require a written report scored on the ML conference rubric (motivation, related work, method, results, ablation).
+Math-heavy courses demand hand-derived gradients before any code; vision courses grade NumPy implementations of softmax and CNN layers from scratch before letting students touch PyTorch; NLP final projects run for 4 weeks with HuggingFace transformers and require a written report scored on the ML conference rubric (motivation, related work, method, results, ablation).

-CSHH tutor matching for this subject draws from CS graduates with research depth (former CS231N or CS224N project alumni, ICML or NeurIPS paper authors), plus production-ML engineers comfortable with PyTorch training loops, distributed data parallel, and deployment pipelines (ONNX, TorchScript, TensorFlow Serving).
+CSHH tutor matching for this subject draws from CS graduates with research depth (published ML authors), plus production-ML engineers comfortable with PyTorch training loops, distributed data parallel, and deployment pipelines (ONNX, TorchScript, TensorFlow Serving).
 Our tutors deliver annotated Jupyter notebooks with the math (derivations written in LaTeX), the code (PEP 8 with type hints), the experiments (with seed-controlled reproducibility), and the evaluation (cross-validation with the right metric for the task).
 Languages supported: Python (primary), with related libraries scikit-learn, NumPy, pandas, PyTorch, TensorFlow, JAX.

 Where Students Get Stuck